Starlink for Digital Nomads 2026: Setup & Cost Guide

 - Carry your invoice.
 Having proof of purchase speeds up any customs questions about the satellite equipment.

 - Pack the Mini in your carry-on.
-It looks like a laptop in X-ray scanners and has never been flagged in our experience.
+It looks like a laptop in X-ray scanners and has never been flagged in my experience.

 - Research country regulations before arrival.
 A few countries restrict satellite terminal imports.
 Check before you fly.